 Blacksmithing is both a hobby and a useful skill.
 I initially planned to forge knives, but smaller projects are easier when first learning.

-Basic Blacksmithing Tips for Beginners
+Basic Metal Choice Tips for Beginner Blacksmiths

 In this article, you'll learn:

 - Whether or not you should forge a knife from a lawnmower blade

 - The kind of steel you should use for forging a knife

 - Why you shouldn't use "mystery steel" as a beginner

 - The type of steel used for lawnmower blades